tamilselvi53/HacktoberFest-2022-Python/medium/breadth_first_search/README.md

 #### Explanation
 ![Sample Output](https://he-s3.s3.amazonaws.com/media/uploads/5faefdfa-75f5-438e-976d-0efae05cec7d.png)
+- The graph is represented as an adjacency list.
+- The starting node is 1.
+- The output is the breadth first order of traversal of nodes.
+- The output is 1 2 4 3 5.
+- The output is the order in which the nodes are visited.

 Constructed graph will look like above hence breadth first order will be ```1 2 3 4 5``` or ```1 2 4 3 5```.